 Excel Alternate Row Shading Using Conditional Formatting

-While shading alternate rows is a relatively easy job to do manually for a small amount of data, in large worksheets it can be an onerous task.
+While shading alternate rows is a relatively easy job to do manually for a small table, in large ones it can be an onerous task.

-A better way of shading alternate rows is to use conditional formatting.
+A better way of shading alternate rows in large tables is to use conditional formatting.

 Conditional formatting allows you to apply chosen format options only when certain conditions are met.